nelsonmarcos/gcp-cud-faq/README.md

-# gcp-cud-guide
+# gcp-cud-faq
 Tips on how to use commited use discounts(CUD) on  Google Cloud Plataform

-The term [commited use discounts](https://cloud.google.com/compute/docs/instances/signing-up-committed-use-discounts) refers to a contract you do with GCP on which you agree to pay a specific amount of money for a specific number of resources for a period of 1 or 3 years and in return GCP gives you up to 70% of discount on those resources.
+The term [commited use discounts](https://cloud.google.com/compute/docs/instances/signing-up-committed-use-discounts) refers to a contract you do with GCP on which you agree to pay a specific amount of money for a specific number of resources for a period of 1 or 3 years and in return GCP gives you up to(but not always) 70% of discount.

 Q: Which type of resources can get CUDs?<br>
 A: [vCPUs, memory, GPUs, local SSDs, and sole-tenant nodes](https://cloud.google.com/compute/docs/instances/signing-up-committed-use-discounts#:~:text=vCPUs%2C%20memory%2C%20GPUs%2C%20local%20SSDs%2C%20and%20sole%2Dtenant%20nodes)